lorifranke/SlicerTMS/README.md

 <tr>
 <td valign="middle" width="200">
 <img src="https://user-images.githubusercontent.com/38534852/204690660-075547c3-0ebe-4dc6-bc5f-7aa5ed595e64.png"></a></td>
 <td valign="top" width="800"><b> 8.
 Run Slicer TMS </b></a><br> Open your command line and navigate to the folder <code>SlicerTMS/server</code>.
-After the correct libraries have been installed in the environment, start the CNN model prediction by typing <code>python server.py Example1</code> to run the data from the Example1 folder (or <code>python server.py Example2</code> for Example2 etc)
+After the correct libraries have been installed in the environment, start the CNN model prediction by typing <code>python server.py Example1</code> to run the data from the Example1 folder (or <code>python server.py Example2</code> for Example2, or <code>python server.py Example3</code> for Example3, etc. if you have multiple subjects).
-  .
-If you downloaded the Example 4 from the Google drive and put it into the data folder, then you can run it with <code>python3 server.py Example4</code>.
 Please do NOT close the terminal window and open 3D Slicer now.
-After opening 3DSlicer navigate to the dropdown menu <em>Welcome to Slicer</em> and select TMS --> Slicer TMS Module.
+After opening 3DSlicer navigate to the dropdown menu <em>Welcome to Slicer</em> and select the module TMS --> Slicer TMS Module and then click on <em>Load Example</em>.
 </tr>
 </table>